 Lizzie: Then [I was] watching mom pump her fist so that everyone in the world knew of her unbridled success.

-Regular Show: Parodies this in the episode "Fist Pump".
-Mordecai and Rigby want to get concert tickets for a band of the same name.
+- Regular Show: Parodies this in the episode "Caffeinated Coffee Tickets".
+Mordecai and Rigby want to get concert tickets for a band called "Fist Pump".
 They do this pose many times throughout the episode while shouting "Fiiist Puuummmp".

 - Also used by Mordecai and Rigby in "A Bunch of Full Grown Geese" to begin the Baby Ducks' tranformation sequence needed to combat the geese.
 They begin by pumping too hard and are told by the ducks to "dial it back a bit".

 - Aqua Teen Hunger Force: Carl pumps his fist whenever he shouts "Tonight!"